inosiro/net-cat/docs/code_review_2/refactor_UI_into_single‑writer_event_loop.md

 ✅ Easier testing

 > You didn't just fix bugs — you aligned your entire system around a single, coherent concurrency model.

-If you want next, I can:

-*   simplify redraws into a batched render pass
-*   introduce cancellable context shutdown
-*   align UI + server events into a shared protocol model